fengyuanchen/cropperjs/README.md

 > After then, you can display the canvas as an image directly, or use [HTMLCanvasElement.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [HTMLCanvasElement.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) if the browser supports these APIs.

-Avoid get a blank (or black) output image, you might need to set the `maxWidth` and `maxHeight` properties to limited numbers, because of [the size limits of a canvas element](https://stackoverflow.com/questions/6081483/maximum-size-of-a-canvas-element).
+Avoid getting a blank (or black) output image, you might need to set the `maxWidth` and `maxHeight` properties to limited numbers, because of [the size limits of a canvas element](https://stackoverflow.com/questions/6081483/maximum-size-of-a-canvas-element).
 Also, you should limit the maximum zoom ratio (in the `zoom` event) for the same reason.

 ```js
 cropper.getCroppedCanvas();